temporalio/edu-converters-typescript-code/exercises/custom-converter/README.md

 ## Part B: Implement a Composite Data Converter

 1. To be able to use this Custom Data Converter, you need to be able to register it with your Client and Worker.
 To do this, we will create a Composite Data Converter.
 A Composite Data Converter is used to apply custom, type-specific Payload Converters in a specified order.
-You can construct a Composite Data Converter that provies a set of rules in a custom order.
+You can construct a Composite Data Converter that provides a set of rules in a custom order.
 For example, if you had something like this:

    ```typescript
    export const payloadConverter = new CompositePayloadConverter(